Luo-Yihong/YOSO/README.md

 ## 🔥News
+- (2025/03/11) We release [TDM](https://github.com/Luo-Yihong/TDM), unifying the trajectory distillation and distribution.
+TDM can distill pre-trained DMs to a few-step generator with better performance with extremely low cost.
+In particular, TDM distills PixArt to a 4-step generator with 2 A800 hours and outperforms the teacher regarding real user preference.
 - (2025/01/23) YOSO is accepted by ICLR 2025 🎉
 - (2024/10/21) We update a new version of the [technical report](https://www.arxiv.org/abs/2403.12931).
 In particular, we re-train the YOSO-LoRA via more computational resources and better data, achieving better one-step performance.
 Check the technical report for more details!
 The newly trained LoRA may be released in the next few months.
 - (2024/05/28) Training code of YOSO-LoRA is released!!!